fridaytalks/fridaytalks.github.io/index.md

 |   24/01, 17:15 | TBD                                                            | TBD                                            | AI Center (MvL6 Lecture Hall)                        |
 |   24/01, 17:00 | Friday Talks 2.0 Relaunch Remarks                              | [Tim Xiao](https://timx.me)                    | AI Center (MvL6 Lecture Hall)                        |

 ---

+## **Call for Talks** {#call}

+We invite all AI researchers in Tübingen to share their recent work in this 10 mins Friday Talk series!

+If you would like to give a talk, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSe5jIJy-v0jmO9iDzAszIuvPcpmc0khMxwRCTPEgjUm_zcAsg/viewform).

+---

 ## **Organizers** {#organizers}